pku-lab-1806-llm/lab-1806-vec-db/README.md

     t.join()
 ```

-### About low-level APIs

-Low-level APIs are also provided.
-But before using them, make sure you know what you are doing.

-`BareVecTable` is a low-level API designed for a single table without auto-saving or multi-threading support.

-`calc_dist` is a helper function to calculate the distance between two vectors.
-It supports "cosine" and "l2sqr", default to "cosine".
-To make sure smaller is closer, we make `cosine_dist = 1 - cosine_similarity`.

 ### About auto-saving

 Safe to interrupt the process on Python Level at any time with Exception or KeyboardInterrupt.